e-wallero/my_search_engine/README.txt

 Note: To run the search engine a lda-model must be trained.
 No pre-trained model is available in this repository due to usage of licensed data.
-English Gigaword Fifth Edition source can be obtained found here: https://catalog.ldc.upenn.edu/LDC2011T07
+English Gigaword Fifth Edition source can be obtained here: https://catalog.ldc.upenn.edu/LDC2011T07